Pallet Racking Inspections - Explained

 Red – Severely damaged well beyond the limitations of the SEMA Code.
 Racking should be immediately off-loaded and isolated from further use until repair work is carried out.

-Amber– Damaged beyond the limitations of the SEMA Code, but not sufficiently serious to warrant immediate off-loading of the rack.
+Amber – Damaged beyond the limitations of the SEMA Code, but not sufficiently serious to warrant immediate off-loading of the rack.
 A procedure should be in place to ensure that once the rack is off-loaded, it is not re-used until repairs are complete.
+Amber risk items become red after 4 weeks.

 Green – These are items which are damaged but are within the limitation of the SEMA Code.
 Such items are still suitable for use, but should be identified for future reference and monitoring.